-- (a) An employee who uses his/her own motor vehicle to conduct business on behalf of and at the request of the Employer shall receive an allowance of Fifty-four cents (\$0.54) per kilometer and shall increase accordingly to any corporate policy increase.
-Minimum allowance shall be five dollars (\$5.00). - (b) Where an employee uses his/her own motor vehicle to conduct business at the request of the Employer, and to the extent that Insurance Corporation of British Columbia insurance premiums are necessarily increased to recognize such usage, the Employer shall reimburse the employee that portion of the premium representing the insurance necessary to move the employee's coverage from "to and from work" to "business use".
+- (a) An employee who uses their own motor vehicle to conduct business on behalf of and at the request of the Employer shall receive an allowance of fifty-four cents (\$0.54) per kilometer and shall increase accordingly to any corporate policy increase.
+Minimum allowance shall be five dollars (\$5). - (b) Where an employee uses their own motor vehicle to conduct business at the request of the Employer, and to the extent that Insurance Corporation of British Columbia insurance premiums are necessarily increased to recognize such usage, the Employer shall reimburse the employee that portion of the premium representing the insurance necessary to move the employee's coverage from "to and from work" to "business use".